AndreCox/Rocket-Template/README.md

 # Future Features ⏩

 1. ⚛️ Electron support for desktop apps
-2. 📦 Webpack just for build to minimize file size
 3. 📄 Github Pages Support
 4. 📝 Better documentation (You can help with this one)